joaocba/centro_apoio_help_center/README.md

 The Centro Apoio Web App is a comprehensive help center with a ticket system, built using HTML, CSS, Bootstrap 5, PHP, and MySQL.
 It provides a solution for managing customer support tickets, knowledge base articles, and user administration.

-This was developed as a final project of course "Tecnologias e Programação de Sistemas de Informação (TeSP)" of ISLA Santarém
+This was developed as a final project for course "Tecnologias e Programação de Sistemas de Informação (TeSP)" of ISLA Santarém

 ## Features